ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 ## After the primary has been upgraded
 {: #setFCV}

 When upgrading {{site.data.keyword.databases-for-mongodb}} Community Edition from 3.6 -> 4.0 the [`FeatureCompatibilityVersion`](https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion){: .external} flag needs to be updated to enable the [4.0 features that persist data incompatible](https://docs.mongodb.com/manual/release-notes/4.0-compatibility/#compatibility-enabled){: .external} with earlier versions of MongoDB.
-This is only required, however, when upgrading due to an EOL forced migration.
+However, this is only required when upgrading due to an EOL forced migration.

 On the primary, run the `setFeatureCompatibilityVersion` command in the admin database:
 ```sh